casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/erc20/deploy.md

 ```
 - `NETWORK_NAME`: Use the relevant network name.
 Here we use 'testnet'
 - `PATH_TO_YOUR_KEY`: Replace this with the actual path of your secret key
-- `PAYMENT_AMOUNT`: Gas amount in tokens send for the execution.
-If there are no adequate tokens, deploy will not execute and will return an error
+- `PAYMENT_AMOUNT`: Gas amount in tokens needed for contract execution.
+If there are no adequate tokens, the deploy will not execute and return an error
-- `WASM FILE PATH`: The session-path argument should point to wherever you compiled erc20 WASM file on your machine
+- `WASM FILE PATH`: The session-path argument should point to the location of your compiled ERC-20 WASM file

 :::note
-If you are performing the deploy in the mainnet, it's recommended to try several put deploys on the testnet or local machine to figure out the exact amount required for that deploy.
-Refer [note about gas price](/docs/dapp-dev-guide/deploying-contracts#a-note-about-gas-prices) section to understand more about payment amounts and gas price adjustments
+If you are performing the deploy in the Mainnet, we recommend trying several put deploys on the Testnet to understand the exact amount required for that deploy.
+Refer to the [note about gas price](/docs/dapp-dev-guide/deploying-contracts#a-note-about-gas-prices) to understand more about payment amounts and gas price adjustments
 :::

 Find the sample command below: